Afflictions: As in the New Testament, from the Greek word

 "paraklete" entity of the triune God...God as His own personal representative here on

-earth...the part of God to come alongside a person so as to lend strength and encouraging
+earth...the part of God to indwell and be within a person so as to lend strength, encouraging

 Hope: A positive, wishful expectation for the future.
 True

-hope, real hope comes from knowing the truth.
-It comes from seeing/experiencing, and/or
+hope (real hope) comes from knowing the truth.
+It comes from seeing & experiencing, and (or)

 daylight part of a day (see "time", below).